 Persons who are First Nations, Inuit or Métis may apply in this category if they wish.

 Proof of Indigenous identity must be provided.
 It can take different forms.
 Consult the University of Ottawa’s policy on admissions streams and scholarships intended for First Nations, Inuit and Métis applicants [PDF].

-If you choose to apply under the Indigenous category, we encourage you to use your Personal Statement to describe your connection to your Indigenous community, including the extent to which you are involved in your Indigenous community, if applicable.
+If you choose to apply in the Indigenous applicant category, we encourage you to use your Personal Statement to describe your connection to your Indigenous community, including the extent to which you are involved in your Indigenous community, if applicable.

 Indigenous Peoples Category

-Our Faculty of Law is committed to increasing Indigenous representation within the legal profession and therefore welcomes applications from Indigenous Peoples, including First Nation (Status and Non-Status), Métis and Inuit.
+Our Faculty of Law is committed to increasing Indigenous representation within the legal profession and therefore welcomes applications from Indigenous Peoples, including First Nation (Status and Non-Status), Inuit and Métis.

 If there is strong evidence of academic ability in the application, an exception might be made to the academic standards.

 Indigenous Applicant Category